PRINTED COPY

 Authorship credit should only be given to those who have participated appropriately in the research and also to take public responsibility for the content.
 Substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data, drafting the article or revising it critically and final approval of the version to be published.
 Acquisition of funding, collection of data, or general supervision of the research group, alone does not justify authorship.
 All persons designated as authors should qualify for authorship & all those who qualify should be listed.

 The submitting author is required to invite a minimum of two individuals with requisite domain knowledge to review the article.
-Prior to the forwarding of a review invitation, each author-submitted reviewer is carefully checked by Health Science editorial staff with a specific focus on relevant scientific expertise.
+Prior to the forwarding of a review invitation, each author-submitted reviewer is carefully checked by The health sciences AUS editorial staff with a specific focus on relevant scientific expertise.

 Every submitted paper is evaluated by assistant editor and managing editor for archival and statistical analysis if applicable.
 They examines and authenticates the references and check for plagiarism.
 The manuscript then processes for initial assessment and sent to the editors of the journal and then to external reviewers.
 After initial submission, the article takes 12 weeks to publish.